azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 As the world gets more and more connected we'd like to translate some languages in the following. **Translator Cognitive Service** is a cloud-based machine translation service and is part of the Azure Cognitive Services family of cognitive APIs used to build intelligent apps.
 Translator is easy to integrate in your applications, websites, tools, and solutions.
 It allows you to add multi-language user experiences in more than [70 languages](https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support), and can be used on any hardware platform with any operating system for text translation.

-## Azure Cognitive Services - Translate Text
+## Azure Cognitive Services - Translator

 :triangular_flag_on_post: **Goal:** Translation of multiple sentences, detection of one or more input languages to one or several output languages concurrently.